Please update your browser

 Test again by clicking the code.

 Nice, it works, but the GIF doesn't start

-To set a starting costume, add a “switch costume to block
+To set a starting costume, add a switch costume to block

 Then, select the first costume from the list.